Terasology-Archived/Pathfinding/README.markdown

 ### `FindWalkableBlock` *Decorator*
 Searches for the next valid walkable block for pathfinder.
-Best use of this node is probably using a `Parallel` on top of the behavior tree and a `MoveTo` as the child.
+Best use of this node is probably using a `Sequence` on top of the behavior tree and a `MoveTo` as the child.

 This node must be run successfully **before** calling `FindPathTo`, because here the start position for pathfinding is queried.